dankarger/mine-craft-2d/README.md

 A 2d mini game inspired by Minecraft with several mechanics:
-- Randomization of the game tiles in the beginning of the game.
+- Populate function - randomization the game tiles in the beginning of the game and create the game board.
 - Tool mechanic - certain tools can only interact with certain tiles.
 - One slot inventory system- the player collect the tile he removed, the tile can be place back.
 - Draw mode - a mode that enable placing tiles on the game-board without harvesting them first.